vaasew/stock_market_price_prediction/README.md

 # HDFC Stock Price Prediction using Stacked LSTM RNN
-This project aims to predict the stock prices of HDFC using Stacked LSTM RNN model.
+This project aims to predict the stock prices of HDFC using Stacked LSTM RNN + ANN model.
 # Dataset
-The dataset used in this project is obtained from Yahoo Finance.
-It consists of the historical stock prices of HDFC from January 2010 to April 2021.
+The dataset used in this project is obtained from Kaggle - https://www.kaggle.com/datasets/rohanrao/nifty50-stock-market-data.
+It consists of the historical stock prices of HDFC from 2000 to April 2021.
 # Dependencies
 The following libraries are required to run this project: